Art & Parkinson’s

 I’m Scared

 I’m scared that I will stop caring.
-I already have moments where I just let go of details (worrying about that missed meds dose, etc.) because I feel like I can’t or won’t care anymore.
-But something always brings me back – and I start caring again.
-It’s getting the right balance that is so hard.
+I already have moments where I just let go of details—calling the doctor, worrying about that missed meds dose—because I feel like I can’t or won’t care anymore.
+But something always brings me back and I start caring again.

 I’m scared of writing him off too soon.